Stayaway: Music and lyrics

 "Stayaway" is a synth-pop, electropop, and alt-pop power ballad, with 1980s influences.
-Building slowly "with a robot-voice breakdown", the "high-energy" track lasts three minutes and twenty-six seconds in duration, and is performed in the key of A major at 92 beats per minute.
+Building slowly "with a robot-voice breakdown", the track lasts three minutes and twenty-six seconds in duration, and is performed in the key of A major at 92 beats per minute.
 Critics have cited influences of R&B and dark pop in the song's production, which Alexandra Pollard of The Independent likened to the work of the electronic music duo Daft Punk.
 Billboards Hannah Daily described it as an electro-pop rock song about the struggle to maintain distance from a former romantic partner amidst relentless reminders of them.
 Meanwhile, a writer for Austin City Limits called "Stayaway" a "soaring" pop anthem that "belongs in the twenty-first century", despite its retro influences.

 A cyclical narrative, "Stayaway" is about the unexpected challenges encountered trying to keep one's distance from an ex-partner, recounting overlooked details about what occurs after a breakup.
 According to Loud and Quiet's Megan Wallace, the song eschews the "bravado" of most breakup anthems in favor of discussing how difficult breakups pale in comparison to their immediate aftermaths, and maintains that "the hardest part is not leaving that person, but rather not later going back to them".
 Its lyrical pattern invites listeners into the mind of a performer constantly being reminded of an ex.
 The singer grapples with the temptation to return to a past love and the struggle to move on, triggering a "downward spiral of thoughts", according to Sophie Dunne of Women.
 Beginning with a series of hypotheses that increase in speed to mimic "the pace at which anxiety supersedes logic", Gavin details locking herself in her bedroom to avoid temptations that could potentially reunite her with her ex, singing, "every moment is a fork in the road and every road leads back to you".
 Listing the measures she takes in an effort to get over them, she avoids listening to music out of fear of hearing her ex's favorite song.
 She also refuses to drive, socialize with friends, drink, or go dancing, admitting, "I don't do most things I used to do / Actually now that I'm thinking about it / I did most things to get to you".
 It includes the lyrics "Start believing you were right and / I was being too dramatic / So I gotta leave the light on ...
 For tonight / Just so I can stay away".